Get a jump start now by creating an account with our simple online tool.

 Still have questions?
 Check out Admissions for details on requirements, deadlines, and financial aid.

 In 2015, Harris formalized its commitment to diversity and inclusion.
-With the guidance of the School’s Diversity and Inclusion Advisory Board (DIAB), a group of appointed faculty, students, alumni, and staff who advise the Dean on all matters related to diversity and inclusion, Harris developed a statement to encapsulate our shared mission and vision for diversity and inclusion.
+With the guidance of the School’s Diversity and Inclusion Advisory Board (DIAB), Harris developed a statement to encapsulate our shared mission and vision for diversity and inclusion.

 Under the leadership of Harris’ Assistant Dean for Diversity and Inclusion, this effort represents the school’s first-ever strategic diversity and inclusion plan.

 The Harris School of Public Policy welcomes and respects students, faculty, and staff from a wide range of backgrounds, experiences, and perspectives as part of our commitment to building an inclusive community.

 As a leading public policy school, Harris holds diversity as a core value.
 That includes not only diversity of opinion, but diversity along a broad spectrum of factors, including race, ethnicity, national origin, gender identity, sexual orientation, ability status, religion, socio-economic background, and social or political belief.
 Recognizing the value of diversity and inclusion is essential to combating discrimination, addressing disparities, and cultivating ethical and clear-eyed policy leadership.

 Harris enlists all members of the school’s community to maintain a welcoming environment for scholarship and learning that helps students develop the understanding and tools to drive better policy in their communities and around the world.
 As a school, we empower our community to advance policy based on evidence, not ideology.